groupdocs-conversion-cloud/docs/content/conversion/developer-guide/data-structures/convertoptions.md

 |verticalResolution|Desired image vertical resolution after conversion.
 |grayscale|Convert to grayscale image
 |rotateAngle|Image conversion angle
+|backgroundColor|Background color of the image after conversion (default is transparent)
 |fromPage|Start conversion from specified page number
 |pagesCount|Convert pagesCount from specified page
 |pages|An array with set of pages to be converted